44th amendment of indian constitution

 Quick Summary

-• The 44th Amendment of Indian Constitution, enacted in 1978, aimed to restore democratic values and protect civil liberties in India after the excesses of the Emergency period (1975–1977).
+• The 44th Amendment Act of 1978 aimed to restore democratic principles and protect citizens’ fundamental rights in India.

 Table of Contents